takoikatakotako/en.swiswiswift.com/content/post/2020-02-23/index.md

 +++
-title =  "iOS13のModalPresentationStyleを全部試してみた"
-url = "2020-02-23"
+title =  "I tried all the ModalPresentationStyle of iOS 13" url = "2020-02-23"
 date = "2020-02-23"
-description = "iOS13のModalPresentationStyleを全部試してみた"
-tags = [
+description = "I tried all the ModalPresentationStyle of iOS 13" tags = [
     "Swift"
 ]